Colonel Bogey’s TM Statistics

 - At the Honda Classic (March 5-8) the winner Y.E.
 Yang would have tied 11 others for 12th place if GNS determined the winner.

-- At the Transitions Championship (March 19-22) Retief Goosen would have tied 14 others for 19th place.
+- At the Transitions Championship (March 19-22) the winner Retief Goosen would have tied 14 others for 19th place.

 - Brian Gay had the lowest GNS and won the Verizon Heritage (April 16-19) by 10 strokes with only two bogeys in 72 holes.
 Incidentally, he was 72nd out of 78 in driving distance.